Sheaf-Laplacian Obstruction and Projection Hardness for Cross-Modal Compatibility on a Modality-Independent Site: Framework and Setup

 \subsubsection{Obstruction-Driven Non-Transitivity}

-Hardness is only one source of failure.
-Even when good local maps exist everywhere, gluing them into a global alignment can fail due to large spatial variation requirements over the semantic neighborhood graph.
+Hardness is one source of alignment failure.
+A second source arises when good local maps exist throughout the site and their gluing within the declared local family requires large spatial variation over the semantic neighborhood graph.